Social Media and Reality

 “Wow, they’ve already pulled their shit together”, you say...but is it really what it seems?

 Whatever it is that you see online, there is one thing you need to know: not all of it is real.
 There’s some truth in it, yes, but one grid doesn’t show the whole picture.
 Life on social media, for the most part, is just smoke and mirrors.
 We only see what people want us to see, and vice versa.
 We don’t really put the bad parts out there, so we shouldn't believe everything that we see online.
 Most photos on Instagram or similar platforms don't accurately represent a person's life, status, or relationships.
-The majority is just for show; to prove something or get others to affirm something that we feel needs more validation, like the way we dress, the way we look, our happiness in relationships, or our cool friendships.
 You get the idea.
-Not everyone truly lives the kind of lifestyles they project on social media.
+Not everyone truly lives the kind of lifestyle they project on social media.

 Designed to sustain users' attention